-&lt;sup>2Bending magnets have to be used together with tracking detectors.
+2Bending magnets have to be used together with tracking detectors.
 The bending angle of a particle that passes though a certain magnetic field is inversely proportional to its momentum.
+3Cherenkov detectors are not available at DESY and are mentioned here as an example since they were available prior when the competition took place at CERN level of 20 000 electrons or less and is collected at the edge of the sensor.
+The signal is then digitized close to the sensor and readout by a computer.
 Examples of detectors in the BL4S experiment are described in more detail in the following chapters.
 It should be emphasized that experiments can be conducted without making use of all of these detectors.

-Trigger and readout

-Signals from some of the detectors are used to build the Trigger.
+Trigger and readout Signals from some of the detectors are used to build the Trigger.
 The trigger logic identifies interesting interactions ("events") and instructs the computer to initiate the readout of the data from all the detectors.
-The trigger is a fundamental and complex component of LHC experiments, where collision rates are very high and only a very small fraction of the collisions are of interest.
+The trigger is a fundamental and complex component of LHC experiments, where collision rates are very high and only a very small fraction of the collisions are of interest4.
 In BL4S, the trigger is much simpler and might, for example, require coincident signals from two or more scintillators along the beam path to indicate the passage of a particle.
 When a trigger occurs, data from all detectors are recorded by the readout system and a signal is sent to a computer that transfers the data to mass storage, usually a disk.
 This mechanism is very similar to when you take a picture with a digital camera.
 When the shutter-release button is pressed, data (light) is transferred to the charge coupled device (CCD) and recorded to memory.
 One difference is that in the case of BL4S, the exposure time is about 100 ns.
 A large amount of software has been developed at CERN and elsewhere for the analysis of experimental data.
-The analysis software is based on a framework called Root, which is used by many physics laboratories all over the world.

-$^{3}$ For example, the production of a Higgs Boson occurs in one out of a trillion events (where one trillion is $10^{12}$ ).
+The analysis software is based on a framework called ROOT, which is used by many physics laboratories all over the world. $^{^4}$ For example, the production of a Higgs Boson occurs in one out of a trillion events (where one trillion is 10^{12}).